omelianlevkovych/get-together/README.md

 npm start

 axios for http requests
-mobx as centralized state management system
+mobx as centralized state management system; it seems that redux is concepted around immunatibility and functional programming, so I would prefer using redux in future.
+However, mobx seems to be much easier to learn, the main reason why I stopped here for now.
 semanticUI to prettify